BDX-town/Mangane/docs/architecture/DEPENDENCY_REPLACEMENT_QUEUE.md

 1. Upgrade or replace runtime-reachable high/critical packages, beginning with Axios and Immutable.
 2. Remove or upgrade install/build chains that contain critical `loader-utils`, `tar`, `lodash@3`, or `websocket-driver`.
-3. Replace the repository `postinstall` network pipe with a checksum-verified, bounded, retry-aware asset acquisition or vendored build input.
-4. Resolve `taffydb@2.6.2` license ambiguity by upgrading JSDoc/removing TaffyDB or obtaining an authoritative legal disposition.
+3. Resolve `taffydb@2.6.2` license ambiguity by upgrading JSDoc/removing TaffyDB or obtaining an authoritative legal disposition.

 ## P1 — deprecated and obsolete direct dependencies